regpy/regpy/USAGE.md

     _adjoint(self, y)
 ```

 for its evaluation and its adjoint.
-So in this case the `_adjoint` methods implements the adjoint of the operator and not its adjoint.

 #### Adjoint of an operator